 Like Sarah’s bread, which remained fresh from week to week, the prayer and mitzvos we bring into our home influence and sustain us, from generation to generation.

-May observing this mitzvah of hafrashat challah with these thoughts in mind serve to strengthen an enduring connection between you and G-d, and enrich the sanctity of your home with the Majesty of His constant oversight and help.
+May observing the mitzvah of challah with these thoughts in mind, serve to strengthen an enduring connection between you and G-d—and enrich your home with the Majesty of His constant oversight and help.